WeMakeDevs/github-tutorial/README.md

 # Community Classroom is OP

-- allan loves this github courseA
+- Allan Anilson loves this Github course
 - Kunal Kushwaha says that this community is amazing.
 - Kunal made this change
 - I love MLH